-The Company complies with all disclosure requirements to ensure that Resonance Health Ltd manages the disclosure of price sensitive information effectively and in accordance with the requirements as set out by regulatory bodies.
-The Chief Executive Officer and Company Secretary are authorised to communicate with shareholders and the market in relation to Board approved disclosures.
+The Company complies with all disclosure requirements to ensure that Resonance Health manages the disclosure of price sensitive information effectively and in accordance with the requirements as set out by regulatory bodies.
+The CEO and Company Secretary are authorised to communicate with shareholders and the market in relation to Board approved disclosures.

 The Company has a written policy designed to ensure compliance with ASX Listing Rule disclosures and accountability at a senior executive level for that compliance.
-The details of this policy are outlined in the Company's Continuous Disclosure Charter which is displayed on the Company's website.
+The details of this policy are outlined in the Company's Continuous Disclosure Policy which can be accessed through the Company's website.